dwavesystems/dimod/docs/intro/intro_quadratic.rst

                         0 & 0 & 0 & -1
        \end{bmatrix}

-For learning and testing with small BQMs, constructing BQMs in Python is
-convenient:

 >>> qubo = {(0, 0): -3, (1, 1): -1, (0, 1): 2, (2, 2): -1,
 ...
 (0, 2): 2, (3, 3): -1, (0, 3): 2}
 >>> bqm = dimod.BQM.from_qubo(qubo)